 Organization names are considered squatted if there are no packages published within a reasonable time.
 If an organization is a paid organization, it may have private packages that are invisible to third parties.
 For privacy reasons, we cannot reveal whether or not an organization has private packages, so a paid organization will never be considered squatted.

 We are extremely unlikely to transfer control of a user name, as it is totally valid to be an npm user and never publish any packages: for instance, you might be part of an organization or need read-only access to private packages.
-If a user has not logged into their account in a long time, we may consider transferring a name if it is requested by a new user.

 Copyright (C) npm, Inc., All rights reserved